naharluna/Birds-Species-Classification/README.md

 - Dataset visualization & augmentation
 - Training history tracking
 - Model evaluation using metrics and plots
-- Error analysis using confusion matrix
+- Error analysis using a confusion matrix

 ---